-- Applicants whose previous postsecondary records indicate they have been required to withdraw more than once will not be admitted, nor will applicants whose previous postsecondary records indicate they have failed probation. - (4) Transfer credit: Transfer credit may be granted for course work completed at a recognized postsecondary institution provided: - a. the course is applicable to the degree program to which the student is being admitted and - b. a minimum final grade of C- (or equivalent) is presented.

-Credit will not normally be given for course work of a professional nature.
+- ★18 transferable to the Faculty of Arts with a GPA of at least 2.7 subsequent to the last requirement to withdraw or - ★24 transferable to the Faculty of Arts with a competitive average subsequent to the last requirement to withdraw.
+The minimum average is 2.0; however, presentation of the minimum average does not guarantee admission - d.
+All applicants whose previous post-secondary records indicate they have been required to withdraw and/or failed probation more than twice (or equivalent by the standards of the Faculty of Arts see §42.6(2) for details) will not be considered for admission. - (4) Transfer credit: Transfer credit may be granted for course work completed at a recognized postsecondary institution provided: - the course is applicable to the degree program to which the student is being admitted and - b. a minimum final grade of C- (or equivalent) is presented. - c. credit will not normally be given for course work of a professional nature.